peter-lawrey/TransFIX/README.md

 THIS PROJECT HAS BEEN RETIRED
 =============================
-ALL FURTHER DEVELOPMENT HAS BEEN MOVED TO CHRONICLE-FIX - CHRONICLE-FIX IS A LICENSED PRODUCT - IF YOU ARE INTERESTED IN USING CHRONICLE FIX PLEASE EMAIL "sales@chronicle.software", see also http://chronicle.software/products/chronicle-fix
+ALL FURTHER DEVELOPMENT HAS BEEN MOVED TO CHRONICLE-FIX WHICH IS A LICENSED PRODUCT IF YOU ARE INTERESTED IN USING CHRONICLE FIX PLEASE EMAIL "sales@chronicle.software", see also http://chronicle.software/products/chronicle-fix

 TransFIX
 ========